Latest Updates

 Financing is present in Cryptocurrency futures.

-Due to this equation, there is a difference between the cash index level that one would see when searching the “price of bitcoin” (or something similar).
-This differential between the spot index price and futures price will be further explained in this FAQ.
+Due to this equation, there is a difference between the cash index level that one would see when searching the “price of bitcoin” (or equivalent cryptocurrency search term).
+This differential between the spot index price and the futures price will be further explained throughout the FAQ.

 Product details